Pecos County Vehicle Impound Guide

 Your Vehicle After a DUI Arrest

 After a DUI arrest, the arresting officer will typically have your vehicle towed to an impound lot.
 This is standard procedure to ensure public safety, prevent further offenses, and allow law enforcement to secure the vehicle if it's needed as evidence.
-Understanding this process is the first step in getting your car back.
 Every day your car sits in the impound lot, the fees accumulate, so acting quickly is crucial.
+According to Texas law, driving with a blood alcohol concentration (BAC) of 0.08 or higher violates TX law § 49.04.

 Where Is Your Car?